 So you're looking for information on Monopod heads, specifically which is the best monopod for your situation.
 First of all, let's get one thing straight.
 Monopod and tripod heads are essentially the same in at least one way.
 They support your camera and lens and both give you flexibility in changing the angle between the camera and the monopod or tripod legs.

 The question often comes up, do you really need a ball head for your monopod.
 Ball heads are by far the most popular and most widely used type of head for monopods when shooting still photos.
 Most are very affordable and they come in many different sizes.
 Fluid heads are more popular for shooting video.

 A ball head is made up of a ball and socket that allow rotation in all directions.
 Generally smaller and lighter than tilt heads, they use small knobs to tighten the left-right turning and rotational camera movements.

 I linked to a video below showing the camera movements you gain by adding a ball head to your monopod or tripod.
 This video was made in 2007 so it's severely outdated, but worth watching.
-The gentleman in the video is endorsing a very well made high-end monopod great for the serious amateur or professional photographer.
+The gentleman in the video was endorsing, at that time, a very well made high-end monopod great for the serious amateur or professional photographer.